Note: Posted in 2010

 Despite the fact that I am being upfront now about the fact that I will be a “tourist” in Thailand, I plan on putting a lot of work into the tones, and understanding the writing system and I’m fully aware of the fact that this will be hard work.

 Since this is entirely new territory for me, I’ll be relying on advice from others to help me (as well as my own experience).
 For example, Matador recommends that I should get a tutor (I usually prefer to learn almost entirely through active natural application of a language, but I’ll make an exception this time), and sing it (music has already hugely helped me to learn other languages; I’ll explain how in a later post).

 If anyone else has some useful advice, such as image association for the symbols etc. then please do let me know of them!!
 Otherwise I’ll just develop my own method 🙂

 Although tones and writing systems are completely different across most Asian languages, I feel that if I can find out how to master them quickly, then I may indeed be able to become fluent in 3 months in other Asian languages.

 So, what do you think?
 Can it be done?
-Have I set the bar too high this time?
-Is 8 weeks way too short a time?
-Will I spend my entire stay with a confused look on my face as in the photo?
+Did I set the bar too high?
+Was 8 weeks way too short a time?
 Any advice to help me succeed?